 Also, check where the company’s headquarters is located.
 Companies based in the USA are more likely to manufacture their products in the USA than companies based in another country.

-If you’re having trouble finding bikes made in the USA, there are a few other things you can do.
+If you’re having trouble finding bikes made in the USA, you can do a few other things.

 Another option is to look for small, independent bike manufacturers.
 These companies are more likely to be manufacturing their bikes in the USA than large, international companies.